cs1302uga/cs1302-hw02/README.md

 1. Answer the following questions about `MyCat.java` in your notes:

-   *
-1. From the `cs1302-hw02` directory, use your freshly compiled `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
-   **HINT:** When a program interacts with files, it is relative to the current working directory in which the program is being run.
-That is, the directory you are in when you type the `java` command.
-   For a Java program, relative paths are relative to that directory.

-1. Take a moment to note the similarties between using `MyCat` and the Unix `cat` utility.

-1. From the `cs1302-hw02` directory, use the `MyCat` program to display the contents of standard input.
-   **HINT:** Read through the code to see what command-line argument you might use to read from standard input.
-   This may seem weird at first, but the program should allow you to type in lines of text to standard input.
-When you complete a line by hitting return, the program will print the line to standard input.
+   * What is the name of the variable that stores the first command-line argument?

+   * What method is called if you run with `MyCat` with a single `-` as the only command-line argument?
+      * Test it out! execute the code from your `cs1302-hw02` directory using the following command:
+         `java -cp bin cs1302.exceptions.MyCat -`
+      * Notice that the program is blocked waiting for you to type.
+Go ahead and type a few words.
-   The program will terminate once it reaches the end of the file.
-What does that mean for standard input?
-You can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.
+      * When you're finished, you can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.
+      * Try running the unix `cat` command with a single `-`.
+Notice how it behaves the same way.

+   * What method is called if you pass in the name of a regular file?
+      * Test it out! execute the code from your `cs1302-hw02` directory by passing in the relative path to the `Printer.java` file using the following command:
+         `java -cp bin cs1302.exceptions.Mycat src/cs1302/exceptions/Printer.java`
+      * Test the Unix `cat utility with the same input.
+Cool, huh?

+1. Take a few moments to understand the three methods in `Printer.java`.
+Note that both `printStdInLines` and `printFileLines` both call `printLines`.
+The difference is in how the `Scanner` object is created.
+Although the `Scanner` objects are created differently, the tasks of printing lines of a file and printing lines from standard input are nearly identical!

+   Also notice how moving the methods to print lines into the `Printer` class greatly simplified the logic in our `MyCat` program.
+As of now, `MyCat` doesn't even need to directly contain any loops!

-1. From the `cs1302-hw02` directory, run the `MyCat` program with no command-line arguments.
+1. From the `cs1302-hw02` directory, run the `MyCat` program with **no** command-line arguments.
 A run-time exception should occur.
-Answer the following questions about the exception in your notes:
+Before attempting to fix the exception, answer the following questions about the exception in your notes:

    * What is the name of the exception?
    * Why did the exception occur?
    * Is this exception a checked or an unchecked exception?
 How can you tell?

 1. There are multiple ways to fix the run-time exception that you encountered in the last step.
-   Fix the problem in such a way that the following criteria are met whenever the exception occurs:
+You are allowed to change the code in `MyCat` by moving lines around, deleting existing code, adding code, etc. Just make sure you fix the problem in such a way that the following criteria are met whenever the exception occurs:

    * The program does not crash.
    * The exception message is stil displayed to standard error.
 To do this, you will need to call the